Author Bio: Dr. Sanusi Umar MD is the author of this article.

-The main benefits of having a mesh base is that it is lightweight and cooler.
+The main benefit of having a mesh base is that it is lightweight and cooler.
 However, it does wears faster due to acids released from the skin.

 Hairpiece Systems With a Polymer Base

-There are other types of wigs and hairpieces constructed with a polymer base made of silicone or polyurethane to avoid slipping.
-This type of material offers more durability, tends to last longer and is less expensive.
+Other types of wigs and hairpieces are constructed with a polymer base made of silicone or polyurethane to avoid slipping.
+This type of material offers more durability, tends to last longer, and is less expensive.

 On the downside, rubber-like bases can appear unnatural and trap more heat.

 These types of wigs and hairpieces should not be worn under any circumstance after a hair transplant surgery.
-According to Dr.U, the added weight of the polymer base will shift the angles of the inserted grafts which will undermine the appearance of the final outcome.
+According to Dr.U, the added weight of the polymer base will shift the angles of the inserted grafts, which will undermine the appearance of the outcome.

 Methods of Adhering Wigs and Hairpieces